-- (1) Publication Manual of the American Psychological Association (APA) (7th ed., 2020). - (2) Weekly course module readings (some with links to additional readings) posted to D2L.
-Detailed assignment guidelines and other course resources will also be posted to D2L.
+Publication Manual of the American Psychological Association (APA) (7th ed., 2020).
+(Earlier versions of the manual are not acceptable.)

+Weekly course module readings (some with links to additional readings) will be posted to D2L.
+On the D2L site, you will also find detailed assignment guidelines and links to other course resources.